 The Nordic-Baltic Mobility Programme for Culture must not be the only source of funding for the residency centre’s activities.This template must be used for budgeting

 An assessment is made based on the above criteria and the degree to which the application successfully conveys the following:

 Existing regional and international work

-The residency centre’s experience in conducting ongoing residency activities for professional practitioners of art and culture.
-An assessment is also made of whether the residency is part of a current artistic and cultural context and of the ambition for the residency to create contacts between the Nordic-Baltic region and the international art and culture scene.
+The residency centre shall have experience in conducting ongoing residency activities for professional practitioners of art and culture on a regular basis.
+An assessment is also made of whether the residency is part of a current artistic and cultural context.
+Applicant organisation shall have the ambition to create contacts in the Nordic-Baltic region and with the international practitioners in the fields of art and culture.

 The residency must have the capacity to support the artist’s work.
-As a rule, the residency must also have the opportunity to work with more than one artist at a time and have documented co-operation with the local art and culture scene.
+As a rule, the residency must also be able to work with more than one artist at a time and have documented co-operation with the local artistic and cultural scene.
 It’s important that the residency has the capacity to offer its artists opportunities for the creation of international networks.

 Please note that the application deadlines for all programmes is at 15:59, Finnish time.Frequently asked questions about the funding programmes Preview application form Go to the application portal